metageeky/recipes/cheddar-herb-biscuits.md

 * If it's hot or you have warm hands, you might want to rest the pre-buttermilk dough in a fridge or freezer.
 Otherwise, the fat can render out when baking.
 Not good eats.

 * If you shred your own cheese, do it very finely.
 You want the cheese to be pretty finely integrated.
-The best biscuits I've made have literally involved over 30 minutes of working the dough.
+The best biscuits I've made have literally involved over 30 minutes of working the dry goods and fats together.

 * Other herbage I sometimes add: dried rosemary, thyme, parsley, sage, etc. I tend to avoid fresh herbs in these biscuits due to their moisture content.